-Away from the communities, the majority of the outlying areas and subdivisions are served by secondary roads that could be severely impacted by fire, blocking access and egress.
+Away from the communities, the majority of the outlying areas and subdivisions are served by secondary roads that could be severely impacted by fire, blocking ingress and egress.
 Compounding this issue, many of these roads serve as the only way in and out.

 This area has a significant fire history.
+In the 19th century, the town of Sherwood, located in Sherwood Valley, burned down and was never rebuilt.
 In August of 1944, the Ironies #2 Fire burned through the community of Willits.
 The Strong Mountain fire burned through what is now the Brooktrails Township in August of 1950.
 In 2012, the North Pass Fire burned 41,983 acres northeast of Covelo primarily within the Mendocino National Forest.
-This wildfire started by lightning.
-8 residences and 18 outbuildings were destroyed.
+This wildfire was started by lightning.
+It destroyed 8 residences and 18 outbuildings.

-In October of 2017, the Redwood Complex Fire was the result of two fires merging, the Potter Valley and Redwood Valley fires.
-The Potter Valley fire started at approximately 10:35 p.m. in northwest Mendocino County and joined a second fire that ignited at approximately 1:30 a.m. on October 9.
+The Redwood Fire, which was discovered at 1:30 p.m. on October 9, 2017, was initially thought to be the result of two fires merging, the Potter Valley and Redwood Valley fires.
+It was later determined that Redwood Fire was a spot fire from the Potter Valley Fire which started at approximately 10:35 p.m. on October 8th in northwest Mendocino County.
 Because of the steep terrain, fuel moistures, and northwest winds, the fire blazed for 21 days and was not fully contained until October 28, 2017.
-The fires burned 36,500 acres, destroyed 545 structures, and resulted in 9 fatalities and the evacuation of nearly 8000 people.
+The fires burned 36,500 acres, destroyed 545 structures, and resulted in 9 fatalities and the evacuation of nearly 8,000 people.

-In general, a wildfire greater than 5000 acres will occur on an average of once every three years either in or in close proximity to this planning area.
+In general, a wildfire greater than 5,000 acres will occur on an average of once every three years either in or in close proximity to this planning area.

 The Brooktrails Fire Department, a part of the Brooktrails Township Community Services District, provides fire protection in the Brooktrails Township, Sylvandale, and Spring Creek subdivisions.
 Staff consists of a combination of paid/paid call firefighters operating out of one station.
 The Covelo Fire Protection District serves the Round Valley area with an all-volunteer staff operating out of one station.
 The department also staffs a Basic Life Support (BLS) ambulance.
 The Little Lake Fire Protection District, located in the center of the County, serves both the city of Willits and the surrounding areas.
 Staff consists of a combination of paid/paid call firefighters operating out of one station.
 Long Valley Fire Protection District, locally known as the Laytonville Fire Department, has a combination of paid/paid call staff that operates out of two stations.
 The department also staffs two ambulances; one of which provides Advanced Life Support (ALS) and the other Basic Life Support (BLS).
 The Leggett Fire Department is a small, all volunteer fire department that operates out of a fire station which is located on Drive Thru Tree Road in Leggett.
-The Piercy Fire Protection District is a small, all volunteer fire department that operates out of a single fire station which is located on Highway 101 just south of the Humboldt County Line in the County's far northwestern corner.
+The Piercy Fire Protection District is a small, all volunteer fire department, that operates out of a single fire station which is located on Highway 101 just south of the Humboldt County Line in Mendocino County's far northwestern corner.
 West of Piercy is the Whale Gulch Volunteer Fire Company, whose response area is in both Mendocino and Humboldt Counties.
 Whale Gulch volunteers operate out of a single station located in Whale Gulch and are dispatched from Humboldt County, working in conjunction with Humboldt County fire departments.
 The U.S. Forest Service staffs a fire station in Covelo during fire season.
 CAL FIRE operates four fire stations within this area.
 They are located in Covelo, Laytonville, Leggett, and Howard Forest.
 A CAL FIRE helitack base is also located at Howard Forest.